AndreaMendez09/-hackathon-caixabank-backend-java-bankingapp/README.md

 ## ❓ Additional information

-**Q1: Can I change anything in the app?**
+**Q1: Can I change anything in the com.hackathon.bankingapp.application?**

-A1: Yes, as it is a hackathon and the app is dockerised, you are free to modify anything within the project.
+A1: Yes, as it is a hackathon and the com.hackathon.bankingapp.application is dockerised, you are free to modify anything within the project.

 **Q2: Can I add resources that are not in pom.xml?**